Monday, October 7, 2024

 The project initiation and progress phase as indicated in Subpart A of IMTAR [5], is shown in Figure 3.

-Figure 3.
-Project Initiation and Development Procedure IMTAR – 21
+Figure.
+3 Project Initiation and Development Procedure IMTAR – 21

 3.3 Ab Initio Design and Development Phase (§2.2, Subpart A, IMTAR 21)

-Figure 4: Design and Development Phase [Subpart A, IMTAR-21].
+Figure.
+4 Design and Development Phase [Subpart A, IMTAR-21].

-The detail procedure is explained below.
+The detailed procedure is explained below.

-1) Generation of Air System Requirement/Specification
+1) Generation of Air System Requirements/Specification

 Based on the QR released, the Main Contractor prepares the Air System Requirement/ Technical Specifications which captures the requirements at the Air System/airborne store and their system/subsystems as well as the interface issues.

-2) Airworthiness Certification Criteria (§1.4.2, Part-2, Ch-1, DDPMAS [4])
+2) Airworthiness Certification Criteria (§1.4.2, Ch-1, Part-2, IMAP 2023)

-3) Quality Assurance Plan (QAP) (§ 1.4.7, Part-2, Ch-1, DDPMAS [4])
+3) Quality Assurance Plan (QAP) (§ 1.4.7, Ch-1, Part-2 IMAP 2023)

 4) Design & Development phase